PS5 visual output: Will you need a 4K TV for PS5, or will a HDMI 1080p connection be enough for the PlayStation 5? Does

 Will you need a 4K TV for PS5, or will HDMI connection into a 1080p HD TV be enough for the PlayStation 5?

-This is exactly the kind of question that you might be asking yourself at the moment, especially now that the PlayStation 5 is finally here!
+This is exactly the kind of question that you might be asking yourself at the moment, especially if you’re among the lucky few to secure a PlayStation 5 amid the latest stock shortage.

 So, will you need a 4K TV for PS5, or will your old CRT be good enough?